visier/python-sdk/README.md

 This Python SDK handles exceptions using custom exception classes derived from `OpenApiException`.
 Below are the main exception classes and their usage:

 - `OpenApiException`: The base exception class for all API exceptions.
-- `ApiTypeError`: Raised for type errors.
-- `ApiValueError`: Raised for value errors.
-- `ApiAttributeError`: Raised for attribute errors.
-- `ApiKeyError`: Raised for key errors.
+- `ApiValueError`: Raised when a function receives an argument with an inappropriate value, such as when an authentication token is not set, or when both `body` and `post_params` are provided.
-- `ApiException`: Raised for general Http API exceptions.
-This class subclassed into:
+- `ApiException`: Raised for general HTTP API exceptions.
+This class is subclassed into:
   - `BadRequestException`: Raised for HTTP 400 errors.
   - `UnauthorizedException`: Raised for HTTP 401 errors.
   - `ForbiddenException`: Raised for HTTP 403 errors.